- Last updated:

 Day 1 - Friday 8 May 2020: Kids in Action Environmental Projects Day - venue to be confirmed

 The Environmental Projects Day engages students in education and citizen science activities.
 It will encourage them to feel like informed, confident and capable citizens able to combat challenges and actively protect their environment.
 The day also provides an opportunity to become acquainted with community mentors, to provoke ideas, and to stimulate interest in the 2020 Kids in Action conference theme.

 Day 2 - Wednesday 2 September 2020: Kids in Action Conference - Maroochy Regional Bushland Botanic Garden, Tanawha

 The Kids in Action Conference encourages students to learn from each other, through workshops, displays and performances.
 We want to increase our students' environmental knowledge and understanding of local environmental issues.
 The conference encourages students to take responsibility for their learning through the planning and delivery of environmental projects.

 Term 4 - Kids in Action Road Show – Date to be confirmed - Kawana Shoppingworld

 Following the Kids in Action Conference, interested schools are invited to take their presentations on the road and share their environmental message with the community with an environmental film night and pop-up stalls at Kawana Shoppingworld.

-February 2020 - Teachers' Information Session, Arts & Ecology Centre, Maroochy Regional Bushland Botanic Garden.
-(Date to be confirmed)
+Tuesday 18 February 2020 - Teacher Information Session (Arts & Ecology Centre, Maroochy Regional Bushland Botanic Garden).
+Please register via email to email@example.com.

 Friday 27 March – 2020 Registration closes